nikocevicstefan/vllm-serve/CONTRIBUTING.md

-# Contributing to vLLM Serve CLI
+# Contributing to vLLM Serve

-Thank you for considering contributing to vLLM Serve CLI!
+Thank you for considering contributing to vLLM Serve!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct